Crabs!

 Man, that show Loriot had a lot of fun and memorable props.
 Here they are in a Loriot-themed cake that me and my coworker made for an end-of-season party.

-Office romance wrapped in telephone cords
+Office romance scene wrapped in telephone cords

-The pug, a recurring image throughout
+The pug, a recurring creature throughout

 Tapas made from the famous local Maultaschen